 “The great product management pitfall: innovation for innovation’s sake.”

-The Innovation Temptation
+The Product Innovation Temptation

 And yes, sometimes a major innovation can be a massive success.
 When a couple of young men attending a tech conference in Paris got frustrated after not being able to get a cab, they created an entirely new industry: ride sharing… without the cab!